randomletters/motion_dimmer/README.md

 All of these entities can be manipulated with automations and scenes to add more sophisticated functionality.
 Adding these entities to groups can allow for convenient dashboards, as well.

 ## Timer
 Motion Dimmer also provides a sensor which tracks the timer.
-The state is either “Active” or “Idle” and it has two attributes: `timer_end` and `timer_seconds`.
-This can be used in conjunction with integrations like “Timer Bar Card” to display a countdown timer in dashboards.
+The state and attributes can be used in conjunction with the  “Timer Bar Card” custom integration to display a countdown timer in dashboards.